NyanRex52/ImagePicer/README.md

     Bitmap bitmap = ImagePicker.readImage(getContext(), imageName);
 ```
 # Note
-Please creadit the developer in your app if you like the library
+Please creadit the developer in your app.